Foot & Ankle Specialties

 Ankle Pain - Sprain

 We offer a selection of diabetic shoes that are stylish and comfortable in a variety of colors and styles just like a fashionable normal shoe.
-We have styles ranging from diabetic work boots, to fancy dress shoes and casual walking shoes.
+We have many styles including diabetic work boots, to fancy dress shoes, casual wear and walking or running shoes.

 Ingrown toenails most commonly occur on the big toe and are caused by pressure that drives the edge of the nail into the surrounding skin.
 Ingrown toenails can result from improper nail trimming, injuries, or fungal infections and can be very painful.